SilkRose/Pony/stories/applejacks-admirer/applejacks-admirer-meta.md

 Applejack is receiving anonymous love letters and goes to Rarity to help figure out who it is.
 Rarity keeps prodding Applejack about her thoughts on if it were X, but Applejack gets frustrated with all the questions, after all, she is not a detective.
 None of it seems relevant to the case.

 ## Description:
-Applejack has a secret admirer, and Rarity is determined to make her figure out who it is.
+Applejack has a secret admirer, and Rarity is determined to make her figure out who.

+Thanks to [6-D Pegasus](https://www.fimfiction.net/user/293755/6-D+Pegasus) for proofreading.

+Thanks to [Forcalor](https://www.fimfiction.net/user/564657/Forcalor) for helping write the love notes.

 ## Short Description:
-Applejack has a secret admirer, and Rarity is determined to make her figure out who it is.
+Applejack has a secret admirer, and Rarity is determined to make her figure out who.

 ## Ideas:
 - She has 5 love letters and each is imitating a mane 6 members, but each has a slight hint at Rarity.
 And they go and interview each of them.